12-17 April 2016

 ISALONI – Events outside the main fair

 Many events are taking place outside the main fair.
-Look out for the Interni guide which you can find at main venues during the fair.
-You can also see www.fuorisalone.it/2015
+Look out for the Interni guide which you can find at main venues during the fair. www.interni-events.com.
+You can download here also their app.

 If you are visiting Milan then it is worth your while deciding beforehand what you would like to see, as there is too much to see it all.
 Most of the venues are in one of the main clusters: